tentone/nunuStudio/README.md

 	- Javascript is optimized and minified using Google closure
 	- Documentation generation requires YuiDocs to be installed (npm -g install yuidocjs)
 - The building system generates minified builds for the runtime and for the editor
+- To build nunu (editor, runtime and documentation), navigate to the nunu/build/build directory and run "node build.js"
+- The build system is compatible with windows, linux and macos.

 ### License
 - nunuStudio uses a MIT license (Available on GitHub page)